Hypertension – The Silent Killer

 - Drug-Free Exercise Approach to Controlling Hypertension - Mayo Clinic article on how exercise lowers blood pressure, how much exercise is needed, tips on weight training, and when you need your doctor's okay.

-- Exercising Your Way to Lower Blood Pressure - ACSM brochure on exercising to lower blood pressure.
-Includes blood pressure facts, treatment choices, and ways to improve your health.
+- Exercise Yourself Off of Blood Pressure Medication - An article by Virtua Cardiology Group physician Maria Duca brochure on exercising to lower blood pressure.
+Includes exercise tips and ways to improve your health.

 Can I Exercise Too Much?